TryHackMe - Eavesdropper

 /usr/bin/sudo $@

-to appear and then we can execute it:
+When it happens, we can execute it:

 /tmp/bash_suid -p